- Advertising -

 Swimming pool and sauna area: Optimal water temperature, large pool with an overall great atmosphere.

-The Children's programme (for children from 3-12 years), as well as the Family room (for max. two children) and dog room are in great demand and therefore have a longer waiting list (more information directly from the Inselsberg Clinic).
+In Children's programme (for children from 3-12 years), as well as the Family room (for max. two children) and dog room are in great demand and therefore have a longer waiting list (more information directly from the Inselsberg Clinic).
 The family rooms are divided by a passageway and have a couch and a dining area.
 So there is enough space for up to three people.
 In the dog rooms, too, you can find everything that mums and dads need.
 I think it's really great that consideration was given here, since this challenge is an exclusion criterion for many of those affected when applying for rehabilitation.

 But now to the process